Buddhism and Jainism: Pāli Canon

 The Pāli Canon does not record that Mahavira and Gautama Buddha ever met, though instances of Mahavira's disciples questioning Gautama Buddha are to be found in various sutras.
 For instance, in the Majjhima Nikāya (MN 56), Upāli —one of Gautama Buddha's foremost disciples— is said to have been a disciple of the Mahavira who became a disciple of the Buddha after losing a debate with him.
+Acctually, there are 3 persons with same Upali name in the Pali Canon.
+The Upali in Jain is not the well-known Upāli.

 The Buddhists have always maintained that by the time the Buddha and Mahavira were alive, Jainism was already an entrenched faith and culture in the region.
 According to the Pāli Canon, Gautama was aware of Mahavira's existence as well as the communities of Jain monastics.

 Buddhist texts refer to the Mahavira as Nigaṇṭha Jñātaputta.
 Nigaṇṭha means "without knot, tie, or string" and Jñātaputta (son of Natas), referred to his clan of origin Jñāta or Naya (Prakrit).

 The five vows (non-violence, truth, non-attachment, non-thieving, celibacy/chastity) propounded by the 23rd Jain Tirthankara, Pārśva (877–777 BCE), may have been the template for the Five Precepts of Buddhism.
 Additionally, the Buddhist Aṅguttaranikāya scripture quotes the independent philosopher Purana Kassapa, a sixth-century BCE founder of a now-extinct order, as listing the "Nirgranthas" as one of the six major classifications of humanity.